My great-grandfather’s legacy - Trinidad and Tobago Newsday

 REGINALD DUMAS

-TOMORROW is the 200th birth anniversary of my great-grandfather, Norman McNeil.
-According to the February 1822 Annual Return of Plantation Slaves, he was born on the Dunvegan Estate, in the Whim district of Tobago, on July 3, 1821, to a mother simply called “Cathrine” (sic).
-In the column headed “Colour,” he is listed as a “mestee,” which in the Tobago of the time usually meant the child of a white man and a mulatto woman.
+Conclusion of article on Reginald Dumas’s great-grandfather, Norman McNeil.
+According to the February 1822 Annual Return of Plantation Slaves, he was born on the Dunvegan Estate, in the Whim district of Tobago, on July 3, 1821.
+Today is his 200th birth anniversary.
+The first part was published on Friday.

-Plantation master/slave liaisons were common in those days, not only in the Caribbean, and it was also common for the mixed-race offspring of those relationships to be later employed in white households.
-If the mother was black, she would have to continue her toil in the fields.
-Child would now think itself superior to parent – it was an early manifestation of the skin-shade prejudice that bedevils us to this day.
+THE HISTORY of relations between the Christian church in general and the institution of slavery is an inglorious one.
+While there were missionaries and priests and clergymen who saw, and were appalled by, the obvious conflict between the tenets of their religion and the realities of slavery, the economics of the sugar plantation prevailed.

-McNeil the mestee appears, like others of his kind, to have benefitted from physical appearance: we find him as a teenage butler in the Whim great house.
-Slavery in the British colonies is finally abolished in 1838, when he is 17.
-The next year, he is no longer on the plantation: the 1839 Tobago census records him as an “apprentice” in Scarborough.
-Apprenticed to whom?
-In what area of activity?
-I don’t know.
-Three years later, in 1842, he is back in Whim, headmaster of the Estate School.
-At 21!
+Well might the biblical book of Galatians urge that we should “stand fast…in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage,” and proclaim that “There is neither Jew nor Greek, there is neither slave nor free.”
+But such concepts were, understandably, anathema to the planter class; no self-respecting slaveowner could possibly accept them.
+It is a little-known fact that a so-called “slave Bible” was therefore written, specifically for use by the enslaved, which deliberately omitted passages like those, deemed subversive.

 Comments